GoWithGuide

 Arrival at Dongincheon Station & Check in a rent car

 In Incheon, for your convenience, we will use a rental car.
 This will be a unique experience for you as well.
-With our instant rental car system, you can book a car via mobile without any paperwork or check-in process, and there are no keys required to access the vehicle.
+With Korea's instant rental car system, one can book a car via mobile without any paperwork or check-in process, and there are no keys required to access the vehicle.
+(I will book a car in advance prior to our tour)

 The cars are in nearly brand-new condition, ensuring a smooth and comfortable ride.
 Enjoy the convenience of this cutting-edge technology!